smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

     )
 ```

-The "**OPTIONS**" clause allows you to change the value of the parameters in the AutomlRegressor from their default values.
-The meaning of each parameter is as follows.
+The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlRegressor model.
+The definition of each parameter is as follows.

-- "target" : In the data table, set the columns that target the classification prediction model.
+- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.

-**Example EVALUATE USING Query Syntax**
+**Example EVALUATE USING Query Statement**

-An example of using the algorithm query syntax can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+An example can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql